-The MGC has funded and will continue to fund studies to better understand the impact of expanded gambling in Massachusetts and to evaluate efforts to reduce gambling related harm.
-Key study areas include, but are not limited to, social, economic, lottery, real estate, public safety, traffic and employment impacts of expanded gaming.
+MGC has funded and will continue to fund studies to better understand the impact of expanded gaming in Massachusetts and to evaluate efforts to reduce gambling-related harm.
+Key study areas include, but are not limited to, public health impacts, economic impacts, and public safety impacts of expanded gaming.

-One such study was the Baseline General Population Survey conducted to assess gambling behavior and problem gambling before any of the state's new casinos became operational.
-In late 2013 and early 2014, 9,578 Massachusetts residents responded to questions about their gambling behaviors over the previous 12-months.
+One such study was the Baseline General Population Survey, which was conducted to assess gambling behavior and problem gambling before any of the state's new casinos became operational.
+In late 2013 and early 2014, 9,578 Massachusetts residents responded to questions about their gambling behaviors over the previous 12 months.
 This study found: